traaldbjerg/MajoLat/README.md

 - `unique_entropy(p, bank)`: returns the value of the uniqueness entropy of `p` relative to the `bank` as a float (cf. Definition 5.1) as a float.
 - `construct_concatenated(p, q)`: returns a non-normalized `ProbVector` which is the ordered concatenation of `p` and `q`.
 Useful to test the postulated majorization precursor from Conjecture 3.1.

 Finally, a couple pre-made scripts are also available as examples.
+Note that the libraries QuTip, matplotlib and tqdm are only used here.
+They are thus not necessary to run the `majorization` module itself.

 - `hypothesis_test.py`: implements a generic hypothesis test, which seeks a counterexample with statistical sampling.
 In the default state, the code seeks a counterexample to the bank monotonicity of the uniqueness entropy, but the code should be tweaked manually for another hypothesis test.
 - `renyi_criteria.py`: implements the Rényi criterion test to compare with the meet from Section 4.1.3 by sampling entangled state representations.
 The parameters can be tweaked at the bottom of the file, after the `if __name__ == "__main__"` test.